 Volunteers, once approved, are required to complete the following training to be a full member of DART:

-1) GSEM & SAR volunteers are pre-qualified and only need to confirm their interest in being a member of DART.
+1) GSEM, SAR, HEART, and MRC volunteers, as well as SCSO Chaplains are all pre-qualified for DART and only need to confirm their interest in being a member.

 2) SCOPE volunteers are also pre-qualified pending approval by the SCOPE Liaison to the Sheriff's Office.
-They will also need to take the Introductory Emergency Worker training and FEMA's online courses.
+However, they will need to complete the FEMA online training.

 Diverse trainings will be made available to all DART volunteers and volunteers will be notified via email about the details.